dolfin-adjoint/pyadjoint/docs/source/documentation/debugging.rst

 Visualising the system
 *******************************************

-It is sometimes useful when debugging a problem to see fenics-adjoint's interpretation of your forward system, and the other models it derives from that.
+It is sometimes useful when debugging a problem to see dolfin-adjoint's interpretation of your forward system, and the other models it derives from that.
 The :py:meth:`visualise <pyadjoint.Tape.visualise>` function visualises the system as a graph.
 To do this add